-The value of precanceled stamps affixed to each piece in a mailing must be either the exact amount due or another amount permitted by standard.
-Refunds for overpayment must meet the standards in 9.0, Refunds and Exchanges.
+The value of precanceled stamps affixed to each piece in a mailing must be either the exact amount due or the exact monetary value of the USPS precanceled stamp appropriate to the price category of the mailpiece.
+Unless permitted by other standards or Business Mailer Support authorization, the same monetary value of stamp(s) must be affixed to every piece in the mailing.
+Refunds for overpayment must meet the standards in 9.0.